luansapelli/learn-opengl-hello-world/README.md

 - How to setup a project using GLFW and GLAD
 - How to create a window and a OpenGL context
-- How to create a vertex buffer and vertex array
+- What VBO and VAO are and how to create them
-- How to compile and link shaders
+- What is a shader and how to create and use them
 - How to render a triangle on the screen

 ## Final result